HAbitsLab/shareable-research-pipeline-information/README.md

 !["shareable research diagram"](https://github.com/HAbitsLab/shareable-research-pipeline-information/blob/master/docs/images/shareable-research-diagram.png "shareable research diagram")
 > The focus for the shareable code as data is the figure outlined in blue/ Moving from de-identified raw data to the output of publication figures and tables.

-## Questions to thing about when designing project repository and writing the README:
+## Questions to think about when designing project repository and writing the README:
 ### RAW DATA
 1. What is the raw data in the pipeline?
     - How was it collected( survey, device, sensor array, etc)?